KL0010/POS_IMS/README.md

 To-Do:

 Initial creation of database by running command in Package Manager: Update-database InitialDbCreation <br />
 Note: InitialDbCreation does not completely build the entire relational blueprint.
-Complete relationships will be in PosDbCreation.cs.
+The POS relationships will be in PosDbCreation.cs.

 <br />
 In root folder of POS, run in CMD: